65th (2nd Yorkshire North Riding) Regiment of Foot

 New Zealand, ph 9-309 0443

 - "Scars on the Heart" exhibit, military history involving New Zealanders from pre-european to present.
+Great online collection of photos of artifacts.
 See also list of books.

 Halifax Citadel A fort in Halifax, Nova Scotia, manned by the 78th Highland Regiment and 3rd Brigade, Royal Artillery re-enactment units.